 - GW Experience

 Select collaborative research initiatives have been identified to help the university achieve its vision of becoming a top tier research institution.
 Building on the strengths of our world class faculty and existing research projects, the university is developing a more robust research portfolio and recruiting leaders in these areas: autism, computational biology, cybersecurity, the global status of women, sustainability and urban food studies.

-Each initiative is a product of the university’s commitment to expand collaborative and cross disciplinary research at GW.
+Each initiative is a product of the university’s commitment to expand collaborative and cross disciplinary research at the George Washington University (GW).
 The initiatives leverage the strengths of faculty across departments, as well as undergraduate and graduate students.

-The George Washington University, in collaboration with our affiliate hospitals and community service providers, will establish a world-class, interdisciplinary Initiative to address autism and neurodevelopmental disorders - the only one of its kind in the metropolitan area.
+GW, in collaboration with our affiliate hospitals and community service providers, has established a world-class, interdisciplinary institute to address autism and neurodevelopmental disorders - the only one of its kind in the metropolitan area.

-The AND Initiative will be a beacon for policymakers, members of the media and the general public seeking information on issues surrounding policy, research and the treatment of autism and neurodevelopmental disorders.
+The Autism and Neurodevelopmental Disoders Institute (ANDI) will be a beacon for policymakers, members of the media and the general public seeking information on issues surrounding policy, research and the treatment of autism and neurodevelopmental disorders.
 With no known cause, preventative measures, medical detection or cure for autism the time to act is now.
-The documented increase in prevalence, currently 1:88 as well as enormous emotional impact and lifetime costs to families and society as a whole require immediate and focused attention to this growing problem.
+The documented increase in prevalence, currently 1:68 as well as enormous emotional impact and lifetime costs to families and society as a whole require immediate and focused attention to this growing problem.